Lauramblanco/starter-academic/content/publication/journal-article/index.md

 publication: ""
 publication_short: ""

-abstract: Climate change is the defining crisis of our time and disaster displacement one of its most devastating consequences (UNHCR, 2021).
-Recent estimates document the economic impact of forced displacement (Sequeira et al., 2021), as well as how early marriage responds to negative income shocks (Corno and Voena, 2016).
-But, many theoretical and empirical puzzles remain on how the timing of marriage responds to forced displacement.
-This ambiguity increases when traditional norms-such as bride payments (e.g. bride price or dowry)- are part of cultural customs (Corno and et.al, 2020).
-Framed on this research gap, this paper seeks to answer How does forced displacement affect the timing of marriage, particularly, early marriage? and If traditional marriage payment norms influence such a relationship?
-To do so, I exploit a set of destructive earthquakes  in  Indonesia as  an  exogenous  proxy  of  internal  displacement.
+abstract: How does forced displacement affect the timing of marriage, particularly, early marriage? and If traditional marriage payment norms influence such a relationship?

 # Summary.
 An optional shortened abstract.
-summary: Climate change is the defining crisis of our time and disaster displacement one of its most devastating consequences (UNHCR, 2021).
-Recent estimates document the economic impact of forced displacement (Sequeira et al., 2021), as well as how early marriage responds to negative income shocks (Corno and Voena, 2016).
-But, many theoretical and empirical puzzles remain on how the timing of marriage responds to forced displacement.
-This ambiguity increases when traditional norms-such as bride payments (e.g. bride price or dowry)- are part of cultural customs (Corno and et.al, 2020).
-Framed on this research gap, this paper seeks to answer How does forced displacement affect the timing of marriage, particularly, early marriage? and If traditional marriage payment norms influence such a relationship?
-To do so, I exploit a set of destructive earthquakes  in  Indonesia as  an  exogenous  proxy  of  internal  displacement.
+summary: How does forced displacement affect the timing of marriage, particularly, early marriage? and If traditional marriage payment norms influence such a relationship?

 tags:
 - Source Themes